 - 1 tablespoon orange juice

-- ยฝ tablespoon maple syrup or to taste
+- ½ tablespoon date syrup or maple syrup (or to taste)

-- 1 ยฝ tablespoons sesame oil or neutral flavored oil
+- 1 ½ tablespoons sesame oil or neutral flavored oil (optional)

 Instructions

-- Chop the asparagus into about ยผ-inch pieces, discarding the tough ends of the spears.
+- Chop the asparagus into about ¼-inch pieces, discarding the tough ends of the spears.

 - Combine salad ingredients: Transfer the asparagus, almonds, white beans, scallions, cilantro, green onion, and sesame seeds to a large bowl.